Pedestrian Accident Claims

 - Your care and support needs, now and in the future

 There is more information on our guide to compensation amounts page or you can call us on 0800 195 95 90.
 Our consultations are completely free and confidential.

 Pedestrian accident claims can be started by anyone wanting compensation for an injury after being hit by a vehicle on the road.
-If you or a loved one has been hurt or you are representing a loved one who was fatally injured as a pedestrian in a road traffic accident, you can claim.
-There are 3 years from the date of the accident in which to make your claim.
+If you or a loved one has been hurt or you are representing a loved one who was fatally injured as a pedestrian in a road traffic accident, you can claim pedestrian accident compensation.
+There are 3 years from the date of the accident in which to make your pedestrian accident claim.
 However, there are different limits for claimants who lack mental capacity, are under the age of 18, or if the accident happened abroad.

 Sadly, many cases involve people who have been injured in a “hit and run” accident.
-If this happens to you, or someone in your family, do not worry; whilst you cannot identify those responsible you could still be entitled to make a claim.
-Our road traffic investigations team will try to find those responsible and may refer your claim to the Motor Insurance Bureau (a group set up to help people in this situation by paying compensation when the driver that caused an accident cannot be traced).
+If this happens to you, or someone in your family, do not worry; whilst you cannot identify those responsible, you could still be entitled to make a pedestrian accident claim.
+Our road traffic investigations team will try to find those responsible and may refer your pedestrian accident claim to the Motor Insurance Bureau (a group set up to help people in this situation by paying pedestrian injury compensation when the driver that caused an accident cannot be traced).

 For many of our clients, we can secure an early admission of guilt from those responsible for your injuries.
-This can lead to you receiving early compensation payments and in many cases does not even go to court.
-To start a claim or if you are unsure about whether or not you can make a claim, call us today on 0800 195 9590 and we can discuss your options with you.
+This can lead to you receiving early compensation payments and, in many cases, does not even go to court.
+To start a pedestrian accident claim, or if you are unsure about whether or not you can make a pedestrian accident claim, call us today on 0800 195 9590 and we can discuss your options with you.